Medium Lime Bush

 - Perfect for Patios

 These British grown Tahiti limes are a strong, bushy plants with a more natural bushy shape and they are always popular in this size.
-Looking nice and full as pictured, with the first one or two young green fruits already developing nicely.
+Looking particularly good this week with the first young green fruits developing nicely as well as some new buds coming on, all nestled in the bushy foliage.

 Strong Healthy plant.